-- O1 To support the retention of heritage properties and maintain their heritage significance. - O2 To ensure that alterations or additions to heritage properties are sympathetic to the heritage significance of the property and in keeping with its character. - O3 To ensure that any alterations or additions to heritage properties reflect the predominant scale, height, proportion, character and setbacks of the existing property, and surrounding development.
+- O1 Retain and conserve heritage items and contributory items within heritage conservation areas and maintain their heritage significance. - O2 Ensure that alterations or additions to heritage listed buildings and contributory items within heritage conservation areas are sympathetic to the heritage significance of the property and do not detract from the character of the streetscape.

-O4 To ensure that development located in the vicinity of a heritage property is designed and sited in a manner sympathetic to the significance of the heritage property and its setting.
+- O3 Ensure that alterations or additions to heritage listed buildings and contributory items within heritage conservation areas reflect the predominant scale, height, proportion, character and setbacks of the existing building, and surrounding development. - O4 Ensure development in the vicinity of a heritage item or heritage conservation area is designed and sited to protect the heritage significance of the item or heritage conservation area. - O5 Retain the original subdivision and building patterns of heritage conservation areas and heritage listed properties. - O6 Ensure that subdivision or amalgamation of lots does not result in adverse impacts on the curtilages or settings of heritage items or contributory items in heritage conservation areas.

 - P1 Development Applications that propose alterations or additions to, or demolition of, a heritage property are required to submit a heritage report, known as a Heritage Impact Statement (HIS), prepared by a qualified and recognised heritage professional as part of the application to Council.
 This report shall detail the impacts of the proposed development on the heritage significance of the property.
-Council may, at its discretion, require a Conservation Management Plan (CMP), instead of a HIS. - P2 Where substantial demolition is proposed, the HIS would be required to provide justification on heritage grounds and demonstrate that options for retention have been investigated.
+Council may, at its discretion, require a Conservation Management Plan (CMP), instead of a HIS. - Where substantial demolition is proposed, the HIS would be required to provide justification on heritage grounds and demonstrate that options for retention have been investigated.
 An assessment of significance must include a comparative analysis of the building in relation to others of its kind in the local area.
 Claims concerning physical condition are required to be supported by a Structural Engineer's report.
 Conclusions should be based upon the heritage significance of the property, not on the development potential of the land it is situated upon. - P3 Council will require the submission of a heritage statement, prepared in accordance with the NSW Heritage Branch guideline Statements of Heritage Impact, where development is proposed adjacent to a heritage property. - P4 Major re-development of a heritage property shall have regard to the NSW Heritage Branch's Design in Context: Guidelines for Infill Development in the Historic Environment. - P5 Where demolition is proposed of a non-contributory structure within a heritage conservation area, Council may require that the proposed replacement structure be submitted as part of the same Development Application in order to ensure sympathetic outcomes.